jonkit/jonkit.github.io/README-tose.txt

 ### Posts

-+ file name to be YYYY-MM-DD-title-of-the-post.md (or YYYY-MM-DD-briefly-title-of-the-post.md for Briefly entries)
++ file name to be YYYY-MM-DD-title-of-the-post.md
+    + append -briefly, -ll, and -photo between DD- and -title-of-post.md for sorting purposes
 + layout: use `post` for all entries except Briefly, which uses `briefly`
 + title: title the document as it would appear in the permalink on the main page
 + permalink: short-url-here is replaced with hyphenated text matching the post file name (without the date)